ChrisCross1983/Marvel-Millionaire/README.md

 ## Code Validation

 Marvel Millionaire has been validated via W3C HTML Validator, W3C CSS Validator and JSHint.
-There were two small error categories coming up on different places, which are fixed and reported in the bugs section.
+There were several small errors coming up on different places, which were immediately fixed and reported in the bugs section.

 W3C Code Validation - index.html: